CBT for Generalised Anxiety - Sevenoaks and London

 Free Downloads to Help With Anxiety Problems

 We have made a wide range of CBT tools and resources freely available for download on our resources page.
 For problems with Generalised Anxiety Disorder; the GAD Thought Record can be used to monitor and alter the negative thinking patterns that keep anxiety going.
 You can use the Worry Tree to help develop problem solving skills and learn how to let go of worry.
 The Worry-Thinking Time exercise can be used to suspend and alleviate continuous daily worry.
-The Worry Bank can be used to deposit and suspend significant worries in your life.
+The Worry Bank can be used to deposit and suspend significant worries.
+You can also download our new From Worry to Problem Solving Worksheet.

 Cognitive Behavioural Therapy for anxiety and stress brings the same rigor, structure and focus to the problem that it provides for many other psychological, emotional and behavioural problems.